hpc-uk/build-instructions/utils/clang/build_18.1.8.md

-Instructions for compiling GCC 6.*
+Instructions for compiling clang 18.1.8
 ==================================

 These instructions are for compiling clang 18.1.8 on Cirrus.